LauraWenderoth/MMdynamics-evolved/README.md

 ## Data
 The dataset created by  Burkhardt et al. (2022) consists of multi-omics data such as gene expression profiles (RNA) and protein levels (protein) of single cells from mobilised peripheral CD34+ haematopoietic stem and progenitor cells isolated from three different healthy human donors.
 These cells are vital to the hematopoietic system and can differentiate in the bone marrow into different blood cells.
 Each cell is annotated with its corresponding cell type which cover B-lymphocytes progenitor, neutrophil progenitor, monocyte progenitor, and erythrocyte progenitor.

 In addition, an independent image dataset was selected, comprising single-cell images from bone marrow (Matek et al., 2021).
+The data set can be downloaded using this link: https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=101941770.
 From this dataset, images corresponding to the four classes — lymphocytes, neutrophilic granulocytes, monocytes, and erythroblasts — were respectively chosen and are illustrated in Figure \ref{fig:dataset_images}.
 Each multi-omics data point is associated with an image depicting the same cell type.
 It is worth noting that the images presented may not necessarily depict the exact cells from which the omics data was extracted.
 Nevertheless, this disparity does not present any significant obstacle, given that the primary objective is to classify cell types rather than to match individual cells across various modalities.

 ## Image MM Dynamics